Lawmakers fear spill on Keystone system in southern Kansas - NewsBreak

 TC Energy reported last month that a faulty weld at a bend in the pipeline under the Washington County creek caused a crack that then grew over time because of the stress on the bend.
 The rupture dumped nearly 13,000 barrels of crude oil, each enough to fill a standard household bathtub, into the creek and on the surrounding pastureland.

-Salsman told legislators that 95% of the crude oil has now been recovered.
+Salsman told legislators that 95% of the crude has now been recovered.
+The company said later that it is transported elsewhere “for treatment and disposal.”

 The 2,700-mile (4,345-kilometer) Keystone system carries heavy crude oil extracted from tar sands in western Canada to the Gulf Coast and to central Illinois.